nozhanb/policeCar/README.md

 <!---![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)--->
 <!---![police](police_00100.png)--->
+# Darkflow Police Car Detection

 <img src="police_00100.png" width="1000" height="250">
-# DarkFlow Police Car Detection
 <!---A computer vision model for police car detection.--->

 # 1. Darkflow
-The Darkflow model is the implementation of [YOLO](https://pjreddie.com/darknet/yolo/) (originally written in C) in Python/TensorFlow.
+The Darkflow is the implementation of [YOLO](https://pjreddie.com/darknet/yolo/) (originally written in C) in Python/TensorFlow.
 For a detailed overview of Darkflow the reader is encouraged to check the Darkflow [github](https://github.com/thtrieu/darkflow) repository where the installtion process along with other useful information can be found.
 For a short instruction on Darkflow installtion please read section 1.1.
 For the rest of this tutorial it is assumed that the user is working on a linux system.

 ## 1.1 Darkflow Installation
 According to Darkflow [page](https://github.com/thtrieu/darkflow) there are three different ways to install Darkflow.
 In this tutorial we will follow the first method.
 First, you need to navigate to the Darkflow [page](https://github.com/thtrieu/darkflow).
 Next, click on the "clone or download" to download the entire repository as ".ZIP" file or use the url to clone the repository on your computer (you need to have ___git___ insalled on your computer).
 If zip method is used then unzip the contents of the file.
 After unziping the contents navigate to the "root" directory where the ___setup.py___ along with other files and directories(e.g. cfg directory) is located.
 On the command line (inside the root directory where the setup.py file is located) enter the following command (make sure you have python3 installed on your system):